Lake-Tuggeranong-College/Holocron/_Networking and Cybersecurity/1 - Networking and Cyber Systems/_projects/Home Network/Smart House Network Design Sprint 1.md

-> [!info] This is phase 1 of the project.
-The deadline for this phase is Week 7.
+> [!info] This is sprint 1 of the project.
+The deadline for this sprint is Week 7.

 # Home network design